-Because the census does not collect information about all known isolating factors, other sources must be used.
-According to aggregated data from the Williams Institute, from 2012-2017, more than 14 million Americans identified as LGB.
+Because the census does not collect information about sexual orientation and gender identity, other sources must be used.
+According to aggregated data from the Williams Institute, from 2012-2017, more than 14 million Americans identified as LGBT.
 Of that total, 2.3 million are aged 50-64, and more than 1 million are 65+.
-The same data set from the Williams Institute shows that 230,861 Missourians identify as LGB.
-Of that total, 34,629 are aged 50-64 and 23,086 are 65+.5 For additional information about the LGB older adult population in Missouri, see the LGB Older Adult Profile in Appendix 4.
+The same data set from the Williams Institute shows that 230,861 Missourians identify as LGBT.
+Of that total, 34,629 are aged 50-64 and 23,086 are 65+.5 For additional information about the LGBT older adult population in Missouri, see the LGBT Older Adult Profile in Appendix 4.